Located in the world- Read more [...]

 Q. Can washing be done?

-A. Yep, each day the staff will wash anything you need washed.
+A. Yep, each day the staff will wash anything you need washing.

 Q. Is there hot water?